Adult Residency Program Schedule

 Flexible Training in Neurology

 The ACGME allows and supports flexibility in neurology residency training programs.
-Our program allows residents to create an individualized program to achieve their career goals.
+Our Residency Program allows residents to create an individualized program to achieve their career goals.
 The PGY-3 and PGY-4 year contain ten blocks (nine months) of flexible rotations including elective time and optional clinical rotations.
 Before the end of the PGY-2 year, residents can request a specific training "track" for the final two years of residency training.

 For residents with basic science research interests, a research track schedule allows nine months of basic research during residency.
 This research track is available to residents with appropriate background and career goals.
-Residents with a goal of community-based private practice can follow a training track that includes an emphasis on a varied outpatient experience (including rotations with volunteer neurology faculty in community practice in Dallas and Austin).
-A vascular/hospitalist track, for residents interested in inpatient acute care neurology practice, includes additional rotations in inpatient consultation, several unique neurocritical care settings, training in neurosonology, as well as additional neuroradiology, neurosurgery and neurointerventional experiences.
+Residents with a goal of community-based private practice can follow a training track that includes an emphasis on a varied outpatient experience (including rotations with volunteer neurology faculty in community practices in Dallas and Austin).
+A vascular/hospitalist track, for residents interested in inpatient acute care neurology practice, includes additional rotations in inpatient consultation, several unique neurocritical care settings, training in neurosonology, as well as additional neuroradiology, neurosurgery, and neurointerventional experiences.
 Flexibility and abundant elective time allow all residents to develop their own training focus or acquire a diverse exposure to all neurological subspecialties.

 UT Southwestern is a center of research excellence.
-Many of the neurology faculty are not only outstanding teachers and clinicians, but also direct successful clinical or basic science research programs.
+Many of the Neurology and Neurotherapeutics faculty are not only outstanding teachers and clinicians, but also direct successful clinical or basic science research programs.
 Residents are required to participate in research at some level.
 Most perform short-term projects which do not require time away from the residency curriculum.
 Longer-term projects lasting several months can be accommodated during the residency by using elective time or a specified research track for clinician-scientists.
 Post-residency research fellowships are available at UT Southwestern in one of the clinical or basic neuroscience research laboratories.

 Daily neurology attending rounds are conducted on the inpatient and consult services.
 Grand Rounds are held every Wednesday at noon.
-In addition to the noon neurology residency didactic curriculum, teaching conferences include weekly neurophysiology case conferences, neuroradiology review conferences, case-vignette conference series, clinical neuroscience and board review conference.
+In addition to the noon neurology residency didactic curriculum, teaching conferences include weekly neurophysiology case conferences, neuroradiology review conferences, case-vignette conference series, clinical neuroscience, and board review conference.
 One of the high points of the week is live patient-professor rounds conducted by Roger Rosenberg, M.D.
 An inpatient selected by the chief resident is examined by Dr. Rosenberg to highlight the historical and examination findings of interest, followed by a discussion of the diagnosis.

 Subspecialty conferences include a weekly neuro-oncology tumor conference and brain cutting, and a series of weekly seminars including journal clubs, muscle and nerve biopsy conference, and EMG review.

 An impressive array of established clinical electives are available.
 Residents work with experts using state-of-the-art tools in subspecialties of neurology or related fields including neuro-oncology, neuroimmunology (MS), neuro-ophthalmology, neuro-otology, sleep medicine, headache, autonomic disorders, behavioral neurology, spinal cord injury, neurorehabilitation, neuroradiology, interventional neuroradiology, neurosonology (carotid and transcranial doppler), or neurosurgery.
-Residents may also select additional experience in neuromuscular, movement disorders, epilepsy or neurocritical care.
+Residents may also select additional experience in neuromuscular, movement disorders, epilepsy, or neurocritical care.
 Elective time can also be devoted to a research project under the supervision of research faculty.

 All residents receive formal constructive evaluations with escalating standards each year of their training.
 Live patient practical examinations are administered at least once each year with volunteer patients.
 During these "oral" examinations, two attendings observe the resident take a history, perform a neurologic examination, and discuss a differential diagnosis and work-up.
 These examinations help residents hone their clinical skills as well as fulfill the requirements for neurology board certification.
 In addition, all residents participate in the annual Residency In-Service Examination administered by the American Academy of Neurology.
-Outstanding performance is recognized each year at the Annual Neurology Residency Awards Banquet.
+Outstanding performance is recognized each year at the annual Neurology Residency awards banquet.